ZoneMinder/zmNinja/docs/guides/FAQ.rst

 How to report errors
 --------------------

+- I (pliablepixels) am no longer providing support for zmNinja.
+The code has been moved to Zoneminder and it is upto the devs or the community to continue support

 -  In general, please try and localize the logs.
-It helps me pinpoint the issue.
+It helps  pinpoint the issue.
    Let's assume you have an issue where montage always shows green dots instead of images.
    I'd recommend the following steps: